NCATSTranslator/reasoner-validator/README.md

 (reasoner-validator-py3.9) % pytest --cov
 ```

-Run the tests with detailed coverage report in a HTML page:
+Run the tests with a detailed coverage report in a HTML page:

 ```bash
 pytest --cov --cov-report html